sudesnac/HumanBF-Connectivity/README.md

 Python code for computing geodesic distance is provided here.

-## Notebooks
+## Notebooks and Results

-The notebook folder contains the following jupyter notebooks for running the analysis and creating the figures used in this paper.
+The notebook folder contains the following jupyter notebooks for running the analysis and creating the figures used in this paper.\
+The results folder has sub-folders each containing respective resultant data (such as .nii.gz and .gii files) and figures inside the figures folder.
+Reference surface for fsa-10k can be downloaded from [here](https://github.com/MICA-MNI/BrainSpace/tree/master/brainspace/datasets/surfaces) for visualizing gii results files using workbench.

 ### Diff_gradients

+This notebook contains the code to compute diffusion gradients, diffusion gradient-weighted cortical maps, statistical analysis of the gradients against the histologically defined subregions and respective figures (Fig. 1B,C,D left and Fig. 2A top).
 {More detailed description of this notebook, what data is required to run through it, any changes users will need to make to paths and that kind of thing...}

 ### Func_gradients